 Minnesotans weigh in on college readiness

-- Minnesotans are nearly evenly divided in their views about whether in the future a high school education alone will enable people to earn a decent living.
+- Minnesotans are divided in their views about whether in the future a high school education alone will enable people to earn a decent living.

 - Minnesotans think they know what high school students need to do to be ready for postsecondary education.